Frequently asked questions

 Statistics reflecting the social situation and changes in the society are required for governance, for preparing development plans and for decision-making on the state level as well as in the enterprise sector.
 Statistics Estonia is mandated to collect data by the Official Statistics Act, to provide reliable and objective information about demographic, economic, environmental and social trends in Estonia.

 The surveys carried out by Statistics Estonia are described in the list of statistical actions approved annually by the Government of the Republic.
-The Order of the Government with the list of statistical actions for 2023–2027 is published in Riigi Teataja here (in Estonian).
+The Order of the Government with the list of statistical actions is published in Riigi Teataja here (in Estonian).

 Based on the submitted data, Statistics Estonia produces and releases statistics that are used by ministries and other state agencies, research organisations, enterprises, international organisations as well as private individuals.
 For example, the collected data are used by state agencies to assess how the economy is doing, which in turn affects taxes and wages.